d-thomson/d-thomson.github.io/topics/ci_cd.md

 Finally, click save and click build now similar to the previous section.
 In the Build output information, you will now see a section named Test Result.
 Clicking into this, we'll see that we had 1 JUnit test fail.
 In the next section, we'll see an example of running automated tests from a build job.

 ## Test
-Now that you have completed the tutorial, your task is to setup jenkins, add a build job, set up unit tests and add a post build step to generate reports.
+Now that you have completed the tutorial, complete the following tasks:
+1. Download and set up a private jenkins server.
+2. Add a build job and run it.
+This build job can be a simple Java program
+3. Set up junit tests within your program
+4. Add a post build step to generate reports based off the unit tests.

 ## Tips, Tricks and Interview Questions
 * Define a typical use case of Jenkins